 Factors contributing to magnesium deficiency:

 Chronic illness, regular medication, excessive consumption of alcohol and processed foods and mineral-poor diets all contribute to mineral deficiency.
-Soil magnesium levels are nowadays no longer sufficient at all, and as a result even fresh fruits, vegetables and cereals have a significantly lower magnesium content than before.
-In addition, various chemicals that are present in food inhibit the availability of magnesium, which is why it is quite easy to develop a magnesium deficiency.
+Soil magnesium levels are nowadays no longer sufficient at all, and as a result even fresh fruits, vegetables and cereals have a significantly lower content than before.
+In addition, various chemicals that are present in food inhibit the availability of magnesium, which is why it is quite easy to develop a deficiency.

 How to prevent magnesium deficiency?